 One of the measures we apply when deciding whether to take a listing, scheduling, registration or protection application forward is whether or not the application fits into our programme of strategic work.
-Our priorities are defined by the Corporate Plan 2016-2019.
+Our priorities are defined by our Corporate Plan.

 Our planned programme of work includes the following key areas: